 What are the medical conditions that should be reported?

 Every medical condition should not be reported.
 The medical conditions that are considered noteworthy by DVLA and which can be an hindrance while driving and could hinder your safety on the road.
 There are some serious medical conditions like heart or neurological conditions or mental impairments.
 Then there are visual restrictions such as need to wear eyeglasses while driving are also included.
-You can dial DVLA contact number and you can have a list of disabilities that are notifiable.
+You can dial Contact DVLA on phone number and you can have a list of disabilities that are notifiable.

 What is the significance of reporting a medical condition?